conan-io/docs/reference/commands/creator/new.rst

       -b, --bare            Create the minimum package recipe, without build() method.
 Useful in combination with "export-pkg"
                             command
+      -m TEMPLATE, --template TEMPLATE
-      -f FILE, --file FILE  Use the given template from the local cache for conanfile.py
+                            Use the given template from the local cache for conanfile.py
       -cis, --ci-shared     Package will have a "shared" option to be used in CI -cilg, --ci-travis-gcc